danieljcoh/the-pythonic-way/README.md

 You use a dictionary when you care about the presence of something.
 You also use a dictionary when you don't care about the order.

+In Python, trying to access a key that doesn't exist in a dictionary raises an exception.

+To avoid this, you should use the .get(key, default=None) method, which will return None if the key doesn't exist in the dictionary that the method is called on.

 Example:

 string = "hello world"